2020 Colorado State Rams football team

 The 2020 Colorado State Rams football team represented Colorado State University in the 2020 NCAA Division I FBS football season.
 Originally, there was a cancellation of the 2020 season for the Mountain West Conference due to the COVID-19 pandemic, but this was reversed when the conference agreed to play a conference-only, eight game season.
 The Rams were to play their opening game at Sonny Lubick Field at Canvas Stadium in Fort Collins, Colorado against New Mexico, but the game was canceled due to virus restrictions.
 The Rams were led by first-year head coach Steve Addazio.

-Previous season

-The Rams finished the 2019 season 4–8, 3–5 in Mountain West play to finish in fifth place in the Mountain Division.